 Each of our non-employee directors receives cash fees as compensation for his service on our Board of Directors and the committees of the Board of Directors on which he is a member.
-During the fiscal year ending December 31, 2018, each of our non-employee directors received a stipend of \$15,000 per year, paid quarterly, for service on the Board of Directors.
-The Chairman of the Audit Committee received an additional stipend of \$5,000 per year, paid quarterly, the Chairman of the Nominating and Governance Committee received an additional stipend of \$3,000 per year, paid quarterly, and the Chairman of the Board of Directors received an additional stipend of \$7,500 per year, paid quarterly.
+During the fiscal year ending December 31, 2019, each of our non-employee directors received a stipend of \$15,000 per year, paid quarterly, for service on the Board of Directors.
+The Chairman of the Audit Committee received an additional stipend of \$5,000 per year, paid quarterly, the Chairman of the Nominating and Governance Committee received an additional stipend of \$3,000 per year, paid quarterly, and the Chairman of the Board of Directors received an additional stipend of \$7,500 per year, paid quarterly, and the Chairman of the Board of Directors received an additional stipend of \$7,500 per year, paid quarterly.
 No additional stipends were paid for service on a committee of the Board of Directors other than as Chairman of such committee.
 No fees were paid for service on the Board of Directors to directors who were also employees of the Company.

-The table below sets forth cash compensation earned by each person who served as a non-employee director of our Board of Directors during the fiscal year ending December 31, 2018.
-Steven N. Bronson, who is our Chief Executive Officer, was an employee during the fiscal year ending December 31, 2018 and received no additional compensation for his service as a member of our Board of Directors.
+The table below sets forth cash compensation earned by each person who served as a non-employee director of our Board of Directors during the fiscal year ending December 31, 2019.
+Steven N. Bronson, who is our Chief Executive Officer, was an employee during the fiscal year ending December 31, 2019 and received no additional compensation for his service as a member of our Board of Directors.
 The compensation received by Mr. Bronson, as a named executive officer of the Company, is presented in "Executive Compensation-Summary Compensation Table" above.

-Director Compensation Table for the Twelve Months Ended December 31, 2018
+Director Compensation Table for the Twelve Months Ended December 31, 2019

-Name Fees Earned or Paid in Cash Stock Award ls Total
+Name Fees Earned o Paid in Cash Awards Total

-David J. Wolenski \$ 25,500 \$ - \$ 25,500
+David J. Wolenski \$ 25,50 0 \$ - \$ 25,500

-Leonard A. Hagan 20,000 - 20,000
+Leonard A. Hagan 20,00 - 20,000

-Nicholas A. Yarymovych 18,000 - 18,000
+Nicholas A. Yarymovych 18,00 0 - 18,000